zealot4800/DataPlaneML/README.md

-IPSA workspace notes
-This folder keeps the artifacts and experiments related to the "ML Function Integration into Network Dataplane".
+This repository contains the artifacts and experiments related to the "ML Function Integration into Network Dataplane".